densmoe/JSON-Path-module/README.md

 ## Upgrading to a higher version

-When upgrading to a higher version, delete the .jar and .JSONPath.RequiredLib in your project's userlib folder linked to any older versions of the module.
+When upgrading to a higher version, delete any outdated .jar and .JSONPath.RequiredLib in your project's userlib folder linked to older versions of the module.

 Note: Starting with version 2.0.0 .JSONPath.RequiredLib files will include the version number of the module, for example: `json-smart-2.4.7.jar.JSONPath-2.0.0.RequiredLib`